rkdarst/scicomp/tut/algorithms-data-structures/algorithms-data-structures.rst

 * **Algorithm**: A series of steps to complete some process.

 * There can be different algorithms that produce the same result.

+* All computational research involves calculating some results via algorithms.

+* You could argue that this is **the** core Computer Science topic, and I can **not** do it justice.

+  - This is a brief intro for scientific programmers.